 As of the date of this Annual Report, we: (i) are not required to obtain permissions from any PRC authorities to operate or issue our Ordinary Shares to foreign investors; (ii) are not subject to permission requirements from the China Securities Regulatory Commission (the "CSRC"), the Cyberspace Administration of China (the "CAC") or any other entity that is required to approve of our PRC subsidiaries' operations; and (iii) have not received or were denied such permissions by any PRC authorities.
-We are also currently not required to obtain any pre-approval from Chinese authorities to list on a U.S. stock exchange, including the NYSE, Nasdaq, or any of the Nasdaq Markets.
+We are also currently not required to obtain any pre-approval from Chinese authorities to list on a U.S. stock exchange, including the NYSE, Nasdaq or any of the Nasdaq Markets.
 Given the current PRC regulatory environment, it is uncertain when and whether we will be required to obtain permission from the PRC government to list on U.S. exchanges in the future, and even when such permission is obtained, whether it will be denied or rescinded.
-As of the date of this Annual Report, we have not received any inquiry, notice, warning, sanctions, or regulatory objection to our recent IPO from the CSRC or other PRC governmental authorities.
-However, if we are required to obtain approval in the future and are denied permission from Chinese authorities to list on U.S. exchange, which would materially affect the interest of our investors.
+As of the date of this Annual Report, we have not received any inquiry, notice, warning, sanctions or regulatory objection to our recent IPO from the CSRC or other PRC governmental authorities.
+However, if we are required to obtain approval in the future and are denied permission from Chinese authorities to list on U.S. exchanges, we will not be able to continue to list on a U.S. exchange, which would materially affect the interest of our investors.